 I don't set out to duplicate pictures.
 I take hundreds of pictures at one time and worry about duplicates after I get home.

 This is a hobby, I don't think anyone gets paid (If you do--let me know how!)
 This is suppose to be fun.
 Too much griping, insults, etc. will only discourage people from doing this.
 Newbies will make mistakes.
 I will check a person's profile to determine how to respond.
 I need this service and hope you do, too.

 I have been deeply involved in Genealogy for over 25 years including teaching, doing workshops and running a Family History Center.

 This is my system for doing cemeteries.
-I have a government job that has strange hours and erratic appointment times.
-I have learned to carry a camera and area cemetery maps with me at all times.
+My job has strange hours and erratic appointment times.
+I have learned to carry a camera a with me at all times.
 I may have minutes or hours in between things so that may determine how many pictures get taken.
 I take a picture of every stone as time allows including cleaning up the really nasty ones.
 I do look over the requests but do not "claim" them because I don't know when I will get them downloaded so that may explain why "requests" are filled "hit and miss".
 I have taken 200-800+ pictures per cemetery visit depending on time and the size of the cemetery.
-I multi-task in front of the TV at night.

 Please feel free to use my photos anyway you want.
 I believe in sharing.
 No special request is needed.

 PLEASE include the name, cemetery and FAG number.
 Since the majority of my contributions are complete strangers to me, it is hard to respond properly without this info.